 - I tried to buy a policy before the hurricane, and my policy start date is over a week away.
 Why can’t I get coverage now?

 - Why does my policy exclude windstorm damages?
-I thought windstorms are covered.
+I thought windstorms were covered.

 - What’s a hurricane deductible?